 - representing clients in hydroelectric power transactions with federal power marketing administrations

 - negotiating power purchase, interconnection, transmission, delivery point, and joint ownership and operating agreements

-In addition, Mr. Connors counsels clients in formulating strategies to address and mitigate proposed environmental regulations issued by federal and state administrative agencies, particularly regulations issued by the Environmental Protection Agency (EPA) under the Clean Air Act.
-He further assists in obtaining project financing for his cooperative clients from the Rural Utilities Service (RUS) of the U.S. Department of Agriculture (USDA), as well as from other assorted private lenders.
+In addition, Mr. Connors counsels his utility clients in formulating strategies to address and mitigate proposed environmental regulations issued by federal and state administrative agencies, particularly regulations issued by the U.S. Environmental Protection Agency (EPA) under the Clean Air Act.

-Prior to joining Holland & Knight, Brendan worked as an attorney for law firms in Washington, D.C., and Richmond, Va., where he specialized in financial services litigation, regulatory compliance and government investigations.
+Prior to joining Holland & Knight, Mr. Connors worked as an attorney for law firms in Washington, D.C., and Richmond, Virginia, where he focused on financial services litigation, regulatory compliance and government investigations.

 Before entering private practice, Mr. Connors served as a law clerk to the Honorable Virginia E. Hopkins of the U.S. District Court for the Northern District of Alabama.

 - University of Virginia School of Law, J.D.

 - U.S. District Court for the Eastern District of Virginia